mvolkmann/MyUnixEnv/notes/Go09-Modules.md

 `exclude` directives specify versions of dependencies that cannot be used.
 `replace` directives specify versions of dependencies that should be replaced by another version.
-These can be specified to avoid using versions that have known bugs or security issues.
+These can be used to avoid using versions that have known bugs or security issues.

 ### Tidying `go.mod` Files